yogeshmpandey/yogeshmpandey.github.io/_posts/2017-11-18-Backpacking-Europe-Berlin.md

 <img src="https://i.imgur.com/CPgseBU.jpg" alt="logo">

 Belin is the city which according to me has the most twisted history in the world.
 But, even after all those turbulent days, it has now become the most popular cities in Europe.
 It has the right mix of old and new.
 One can see the ruins of WW2 along with some of the most iconic skyscrapers in the city.

+**_Read previous Eurotrip Blogs:_**

++ <a href="http://yogeshpandey.in/travel/Backpacking-Europe-Amsterdam/">Backpacking Europe : Amsterdam</a>

 <img src="https://i.imgur.com/D2Iivhj.png" alt="Berlin Footprints">
 >Berlin Footprints